 5 grams: $10.00

 'NOSH' (Yuki name), 'AMOLE', 'SOAP PLANT'.
 Star-like white 1" flowers with six narrow, purple-veined, recurved petals, in large airy clusters to 1 - 5 feet tall.
 The flowers pop open suddenly at about 4 PM.
 California.
 Zone 9.
 The large bulbs are covered with a thick, fibrous, coconut-like husk, which was used for brushes by the Indians.
 The bulb itself was pounded for soap, highly valued for washing clothes and hair, which it leaves silky and shiny.
 Also used as a poison oak remedy, fish poison, for glue, the leaves for green tattoo markings, and the young shoots were roasted for food.
 Zone 9.
-Prechill seed 6 weeks.
+Germinates in 4 - 6 weeks at cold temperatures.